etkecc/mrs/docs/integrations.md

 ### MSCs

 MSC stands for Matrix Spec Change — a proposed changes to the matrix protocol, but not yet included within it.
-Below is the MSCs relevant to MRS.
+Below are the MSCs relevant to MRS.

 #### MSC1929